 In 2003, Circle of Hope implemented a school Prevention Program to provide violence prevention curriculum in K-12 and on college campuses to educate children and teens about healthy expression of feelings, self-esteem issues, bullying, and violence prevention.
 Recognizing the need for additional emergency shelter bed space, Circle of Hope constructed a new shelter facility in 2005, increasing our 10-bed shelter capacity to 17.
 Circle of Hope has historically recognized the importance of community education and awareness and therefore provides professional in-service trainings to businesses, social service agencies, and organizations, and also offers POST credit domestic violence training to ten law enforcement agencies located within our judicial circuit on an annual basis.

 In an ongoing effort to meet the housing needs of the families we serve, Circle of Hope began offering extended housing assistance in 2007.
 Our first Transitional Housing program was implemented in 2007 through a partnership with the Georgia Coalition Against Domestic Violence (GCADV).
 The project transitioned to a Rapid Re-Housing model in 2016 and currently provides housing assistance and support services to 12 families.
 We implemented an OVW Transitional Housing program in 2009.
 Utilizing a donated home, we offer both a communal living housing assistance program and a scattered site rental assistance program with five units in which survivors secure their own housing unit.
-In 2009, we also expanded our housing program offerings to specifically assist survivors with disabilities as a project sponsor of a HUD funded Permanent Supportive Housing Program (PSH).
-The PSH Program includes 15 scattered site housing units that are leased in Circle of Hope's name.
+In 2009, we also expanded our housing program offerings to offer Permanent Supportive Housing for survivors with disabilities, and in 2020 we implemented a domestic violence reentry pilot project in partnership with Lee Arrandale State Prison.

 For over 30 years, Circle of Hope has provided support services to victims of domestic violence and their children.
 We employ a team of qualified staff who provide survivors with comprehensive services designed to ensure barriers are identified, needs are met, and safety and stability are achieved.